MaximBh/Yandex-Music-Global-Hotkeys/README.md

 # Yandex Music Global Hotkeys

-The standard Yandex Music's hotkeys dont't work when the app is minimized, but this script allows you to use customizable hotkeys in any other app.
+The standard Yandex Music's hotkeys don't work when the app is minimized, but this script allows you to use customizable hotkeys in any other app.

 ## Features